 In recent years, the Galaxy Note line has aligned pretty closely with the Galaxy S aesthetic.
 In particular, the last two years’ phones have looked very close to the Galaxy S+ model.

-The main differences come with slightly boxier aesthetic, and a flatter screen that isn't quite as curvy on the sides.
+The main differences come with slightly boxier aesthetic, and a flatter screen that isn’t quite as curvy on the sides.
 Oh, and a slot for the S Pen stylus, of course.
-Early speculative renders of the Galaxy Note 10 follow that kind of philosophy with the Galaxy S10 as a starting point, but we haven't seen anything yet that looks like a legitimate render leak.
-It's early still, though.
+Early speculative renders of the Galaxy Note 10 followed that kind of philosophy with the Galaxy S10 as a starting point, and now the official-looking leaked renders on this page from both WinFuture and Ishan Agarwal seem to confirm that.

 Korean site The Bell reports that Samsung will release two different versions of the Galaxy Note 10, but it’s not just a matter of a standard LTE and special-edition 5G edition.
 The site claims that Samsung plans to release a smaller version of the Note 10 for buyers who don’t want an ultra-large handset but still crave a stylus.

-Reportedly, the smaller edition will only be released in Europe, while the "standard" large phone will launch internationally, as usually.
+Reportedly, the smaller edition will only be released in Europe, while the "standard" large phone will launch internationally, as usual.

 What about the Samsung Galaxy Note 10’s screen?